worldbank/stata/README.md

 Begin by installing the adofile from this location into the /ado/personal folder.
 It will then be able to access any command in the [src](https://github.com/worldbank/stata/tree/master/src) directory.

-Commands still in substantial development can be found in the [dev](https://github.com/worldbank/stata/tree/master/dev) directory and will be made visible to [`wb_git_install`](https://github.com/worldbank/stata/tree/master/wb_git_install) and posted on the [landing page](http://worldbank.github.io/stata/) after review.
+Commands still in substantial development can be found in the development branch and will be made visible to [`wb_git_install`](https://github.com/worldbank/stata/tree/master/wb_git_install) and posted on the [landing page](http://worldbank.github.io/stata/) after review.
 Please feel free to contribute to development of all commands!